Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 |[`isComposite`](xref:UnityEngine.InputSystem.InputBinding.isComposite)|Whether the Binding acts as a [Composite](#composite-bindings).|
 |[`isPartOfComposite`](xref:UnityEngine.InputSystem.InputBinding.isPartOfComposite)|Whether the Binding is part of a [Composite](#composite-bindings).|

-To query the Bindings to a particular Action, you can use [`InputAction.bindings`](xref:UnityEngine.InputSystem.InputAction.bindings).
-To query a flat list of Bindings for all Actions in an Action Map, you can use [`InputActionMap.bindings`](xref:UnityEngine.InputSystem.InputActionMap.bindings).
+To query the Bindings for a specific Action, use [`InputAction.bindings`](xref:UnityEngine.InputSystem.InputAction.bindings).

+To query a flat list of Bindings for all Actions in an Action Map, use [`InputActionMap.bindings`](xref:UnityEngine.InputSystem.InputActionMap.bindings).

 ## Composite Bindings

-Sometimes, you might want to have several Controls act in unison to mimic a different type of Control.
+You might want to have several Controls act in unison to mimic a different type of Control.
 The most common example of this is using the W, A, S, and D keys on the keyboard to form a 2D vector Control equivalent to mouse deltas or gamepad sticks.
 Another example is to use two keys to form a 1D axis equivalent to a mouse scroll axis.

 This is difficult to implement with normal Bindings.
 You can bind a  [`ButtonControl`](xref:UnityEngine.InputSystem.Controls.ButtonControl) to an action expecting a `Vector2`, but doing so results in an exception at runtime when the Input System tries to read a `Vector2` from a Control that can deliver only a `float`.

 Composite Bindings (that is, Bindings that are made up of other Bindings) solve this problem.
 Composites themselves don't bind directly to Controls; instead, they source values from other Bindings that do, and then synthesize input on the fly from those values.

-To see how to create Composites in the editor UI, see documentation on [editing Composite Bindings](xref:input-system-configuring-input#editing-composite-bindings).
+To see how to create Composites in the editor UI, refer to [Editing Composite Bindings](xref:input-system-configuring-input#editing-composite-bindings).

-To create composites in code, you can use the [`AddCompositeBinding`](xref:UnityEngine.InputSystem.InputActionSetupExtensions.AddCompositeBinding(UnityEngine.InputSystem.InputAction,System.String,System.String,System.String)) syntax.
+To create composites in code, use the [`AddCompositeBinding`](xref:UnityEngine.InputSystem.InputActionSetupExtensions.AddCompositeBinding(UnityEngine.InputSystem.InputAction,System.String,System.String,System.String)) method:

 ```CSharp
 myAction.AddCompositeBinding("Axis")